Toni500github/customfetch/README.md

 * `libdl` (should come already installed in almost every distro)

-If you want to install with GUI mode install from your package manager:
+If you want to install with the GUI app install from your package manager:
 * `gtk3`
 * `gtkmm3`